clemsys/INF568-ed25519/README.md

 Author: [Clément CHAPOT](mailto:clement.chapot@polytechnique.edu) <br>
 Description: implementation of ed25519 (see: [RFC 8032](https://datatracker.ietf.org/doc/html/rfc8032)) as part of INF568 course at École polytechnique

-This project is still a work in progress.
-The keygen is not yet functionnal.

 ## Building

 Build the project using `make`.